zackforbing/ruby-submissions/1510/module_4_assignments/gametime/toni-rib-and-jordan-lawler/check_in2.markdown

 ![](http://recordit.co/jfKeOttRi7.gif)

   - Did you deviate from the instructions?
 Tell us about it.
     - Nope!
 We implemented "Level 1" as just the basic game pretty much exactly how we said we were going to do it.
+However, we did deviate in that we got a lot more done for this checkin than we needed to!
   - Questions, Comments, Concerns?
     - What more could you want than poptart cats and whales shooting pizza and bananas?